Repaglinide and Metformin

 - Very bad belly pain.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when you start taking this medicine.
-If you have stomach problems later during care, call your doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking repaglinide and metformin.
+If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when repaglinide and metformin is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when repaglinide and metformin is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 What are some other side effects of Repaglinide and Metformin?